zcrossoverz/manga-lib/README.md

 ## Usage

-Here's an example of how to use Manga Scraper in your code:
+Here's an example of how to use manga-lib in your code:

 ``` javascript
 const { Manga, MangaType } = require("manga-lib");